John Rustad: long waits for medevac unacceptable - BC Local News

 John Rustad, MLA for Nechako Lakes, says northern B.C. needs a trauma centre that is able to provide emergency and specialized cardiac treatment.

-Some patients in Burns Lake experiencing serious heart conditions have waited up to six days to be transferred to a hospital in the Lower Mainland.
+Some patients in the north are experiencing serious heart conditions have waited up to six days to be transferred to a hospital in the Lower Mainland.
 Rustad says this is “unacceptable.”

 According to the B.C.
 Emergency Health Services (BCEHS), which works with health authorities to coordinate patient transfers in B.C., the amount of time that rural patients usually wait before being transferred depends on a number of factors, including the availability of hospital beds and the urgency of a patient’s condition.